lionelroy/assignment-tracker/README.md

 # Assignment Tracker

-Track your courses and assignments with this MVC application built with PHP, mySQL and SASS.
+Track your courses and assignments with this MVC application.

 <h3>Technologies:</h3>
  <ul>